1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.7.md

  - Erons: splieced out
  - Transction: in the nucleos, the gene sequence is copied to mRNA(U replaces T)
  - hppens 5 to 3 prime direction
- - only some genes are transci
+ - only some genes are transcibed and translated

  Translation: The ribosome makes proteins by reading the mRNA translating to amino acids. their are start/stop codons( AUG, and UAA/UAG/UGA respectivly